 Can Mice Climb Trees?

-Typically, when mice are in the wild, they prefer to stick to low ground areas where debris and other brush can provide them with ample shelter from predators.
-But, there are certain species of deer mice known to reside in abandoned squirrel or bird nests, commonly found in trees.
+Typically, when mice are in the wild, they prefer to stick to low ground areas where debris and other brush can provide ample shelter from predators.
+But, certain species of deer mice are known to reside in abandoned squirrel or bird nests, commonly found in trees.

 Mice can also live inside the hollow parts of trees.

 Mice tend to be quick, making it easier for them to maneuver any obstacles that they may come across easily.
-It’s normal for them to struggle with smooth surfaces when climbing, while rough surfaces make it easier for them to move with ease.
+It’s normal for them to struggle with smooth surfaces when climbing, while rough surfaces make it easier to move easily.
 Bark provides the right texture required to help mice climb trees effortlessly.

 Utilizing their small size and agility, mice can easily fit in holes that may be smaller than your average dime.
 Climbing trees makes it easier for them to gain access to nearby homes.

 Overhang branches near a house provide the rodents with an opportunity to leap to your rooftop.
 From here, they can then make way into your attic.